NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Ancestry Features/Glowing Horn.md

 Your horn reacts to psychic energy by softly glowing.
-The horn emanates dim light in a 10-foot emanation until the start of your next turn whenever you use an occult action you gained from an ancestry feat, cast an innate occult spell, or Cast a Spell that has the mental trait.
+The horn emanates dim light in a @Template\[emanation|distance:10\] until the start of your next turn whenever you use an occult action you gained from an ancestry feat, cast an innate occult spell, or Cast a Spell that has the mental trait.

 *Source: Pathfinder Lost Omens: Impossible Lands* *OGL*